christianrouhana/PM-Tool/README.md

 # PM-Tool
-Lightweight project management tool with a simplistic approach
+Lightweight project management tool with a simplistic.
+Software must be run in Visual Studio with .NET 4.7 or greater.
+To get a list of acceptable commands, type 'help'

 # Members:
 * Christian Rouhana